mohamedyoussefjemai/TODO-app/README.md

 Frontend: ReactJS
 Database: MongoDB

-This documentation is for the **TODO APP** which handles the users' authentication and manager todo list.It will provide details on the setup required to start this server in the [Initial setup chapter](#initial-setup), how are the folders organized in the [Project structure chapter](#project-structure), how to document this code in [Code documentation](#code-documentation), and finally how to manage this project's version using git in the [Git chapter](#git).
+This documentation is for the **TODO APP** which handles the users authentication and manager todo list.It will provide details on the setup required to start this server in the [Initial setup chapter](#initial-setup), how are the folders organized in the [Project structure chapter](#project-structure), how to document this code in [Code documentation](#code-documentation), and finally how to manage this project's version using git in the [Git chapter](#git).

 # Initial setup